 Breaking the Debt Cycle – Stop Living Month to Month

-The last thing that you want to do in this New Year (or ever) is follow the example of the United States government by making the same old financial mistakes over and over again.
-If something doesn’t work for you or for your situation -then you need to do your best to find another more viable way.
-This is not just true when it comes to your finances, but in all aspects of your life.
+The last thing you want to do this New Year (or ever) is follow the example of the United States government by making the same financial mistakes repeatedly.
+If something doesn’t work for you or your situation, you need to find a more viable way.
+This applies not just to your finances, but to all aspects of your life.

-Breaking the debt cycle is simple really.
-Essentially, it all comes down to one thing.
-You have to spend less and make more.
-Since you cannot just automatically decide that you want to make more money, you have to start breaking the debt cycle by spending less every day.
-Financial experts agree that in order to get out of debt and stay out of debt, you have to rein in your spending.
+Breaking the debt cycle is simple.
+Essentially, it all comes down to one thing: you have to spend less and make more.
+Since you can’t just decide to make more money overnight, you have to start by spending less every day.
+Financial experts agree that to get out of debt and stay out, you need to rein in your spending.

 The following tips will help you break the debt cycle.
-However, it is important that you prepare mentally for improving your financial condition.
-Remember the way you view and spend money are often extremely deeply evolved schools of thought that have been with you for a very long time.
-In order to make changes, you have to also change the way you think.
-The easiest way to do this is to start imagining your life exactly how you WANT it to be.
-Start envisioning what it will be like to live debt free.
-Use positive visualization to create a realistic goal for yourself so that you can truly believe in the possibility of living debt free.
-This is something you will have to work on constantly.
-In the meantime, you need to also follow these expert financial tips.
+However, it’s important to prepare mentally for improving your financial condition.
+Remember, the way you view and spend money is often a deeply ingrained mindset developed over many years.
+To make changes, you must also change your thought process.
+Start by envisioning your life exactly how you WANT it to be.
+Imagine what it would be like to live debt-free.
+Use positive visualization to create a realistic goal for yourself so you can truly believe in the possibility of living without debt.
+This is something you’ll need to work on constantly.
+In the meantime, follow these expert financial tips:

-• Set a budget.
-This is one of the most important ways to break your cycle of debt.
-The best way to do this is to take a month and record everything that you spend so you have a reliable idea of how much things really cost.
-Then, at the end of the month – add up all of your expenses and see where your money is going.
-Chances are you will find many areas where you could curb your spending.
-When you set a budget, it is important to allocate money for yourself each pay period as well and to set aside a little in savings.
-If you are in debt, it is still vital for you to put a little away for a rainy day.
-Even if you can only afford to put up $5 or $10 per week, in the long run it’s worth it.
+• **Set a Budget.** This is one of the most important steps to breaking your cycle of debt.
+Take a month to record everything you spend, giving you a reliable idea of how much things actually cost.
+At the end of the month, add up your expenses to see where your money is going.
+You’ll likely find many areas where you can cut back.
+When setting a budget, remember to allocate some money for yourself and to set aside a little for savings.
+Even if you can only manage $5 or $10 per week, it’s worth it in the long run.

 • Pay off debt with money you have on hand.
-If you have a savings or some sort of fund that can pay off your debt, do it.
-This way you can start focusing on saving money in the future.
-It might feel like a let down to let a large sum of money go in order to pay off debt, but in the end it will feel like relief and you can start saving money.
-It will also change your attitude about money and make you less likely to get back into debt.
+If you have savings or a fund available, use it to pay off your debt.
+It might feel disappointing to let go of a large sum, but it will bring relief and allow you to start saving money.
+This will also change your attitude about money, making you less likely to fall back into debt.

 Share: